As well as making Homemade Limoncello for Christmas hamper gifts, I decided to give an orange version a go, aptly named Spiced Arancello.

 I took inspiration from a recipe over at Good Food and followed this to make a Christmasy version of the refreshing liqueur.
 Just call me Miss Claus! 🤶

 The steps to make this are very similar to the limoncello I made, and I actually made both at the same time.
 The ingredients are; orange zest, a 1L bottle of vodka, cardamom pods, and cinnamon, as well as a sugar -water mix.

 To start off, you need to peel the zest from the oranges, ensuring that the pith is not included.
-Your arancello will turn bitter if pith is added.
+The pith will turn the arancello bitter.
 I didn’t use blood oranges, but just some larger oranges that you can pick up at any supermarket.
 The drink still turns out well, but I think the next time I might try it with blood oranges.
 I think it will give it a bit of a sharper taste, which would be lovely!